Container Terminal Automation Conference

 The Container Terminal Automation Conference 2017 brought together thought leaders in the automation and training sectors of the port industry to discuss best practices with regards to cutting-edge automation solutions.

-The key themes include; Simulation, E-Learning, Gamification, Process Automation, Automated Decision Making and Robotisation.
+The key themes included; Simulation, E-Learning, Gamification, Process Automation, Automated Decision Making and Robotisation.

 Speakers & Moderators